LukeWasTakenn/luke_garages/README.md

 # luke_garages

+## Due to the lack of time and motivation to fix the currently ongoing issues and implement new features the work on the repository is suspended.

 This resource only supports ESX Legacy, other versions of the framework **will not** work without modifying the resource.

 Alongside cars, aircrafts and boats are also fully supported with them having their own separate garages and impounds.